 In other words, numerology, like astrology, is based on an invented system that people developed to better organize the objects around them.
 While people often find such systems helpful on a spiritual or emotional level, there's no scientific evidence to prove that the system really works the way practitioners say it does.

-To read more about numerology, astrology and related topics, check out the links on the next page.
+To read more about numerology, astrology and related topics, check out the links below.